 Dr. Howard Schubiner

 Dr. Schubiner is a pain physician practicing in Detroit, MI.
-He approaches pain from a Mind Body Syndrome model, which will be explained later in detail.
+He approaches pain from a whole body perspective.
+I consider him one of my major mentors and was the one who unlocked the door to cause of all my unexplained symptoms.
 I asked him to explain how he conceptualizes the source of pain.
 The next few paragraphs are his concepts.

 - Structural – visible lesion with matching symptoms